21UhmarAdams/21UhmarAdams/README.md

 Application Development student with a strong interest in software development and problem-solving.
 Experienced in Java and object-oriented programming, with a focus on building clean, efficient, and scalable applications.
 Eager to learn new technologies and contribute to real-world projects.

 ---
+## 🎯 Objective
+I am a driven Application Development student focused on turning ideas into practical, working solutions.
+I amm looking for an opportunity to grow as a developer, strengthen my technical skills, and contribute to meaningful projects while building a strong foundation in the software development industry.

+---
 ## 🎓 Education
 **Higher Certificate in Application Development**
 Cape Peninsula University of Technology -(2023)